-In addition to his fashion and portraiture work; Duffy is perhaps best known for his collaboration with David Bowie.
-He shot five sessions with Bowie, the most recognized is the Aladdin Sane album cover nicknamed the ‘Mona Lisa of Pop’.
-In 2013 an image from the contact sheet was chosen as the lead image for the worldwide touring Victoria & Albert museum’s exhibition ‘David Bowie is'.
+In addition to his fashion and portraiture work, Duffy is perhaps best known for his collaboration with David Bowie.
+He shot five sessions with Bowie.
+The most recognized is the Aladdin Sane album cover nicknamed the ‘Mona Lisa of Pop.’
+In 2013 an image from the contact sheet was chosen as the lead image for the worldwide touring Victoria & Albert museum’s exhibition ‘David Bowie is.’

-Since the inception of the archive in 2008 Duffy’s work has been exhibited in museums and galleries worldwide and is highly collectible.
-Recently he was voted one of the top 100 most influential photographers of all time and well thought of as a ‘photographer’s photographer’.
+Duffy was an eclectic and innovative photographer and one of the few photographers to have shot three Pirelli calendars (the first in 1965 and two more in 1973 for different divisions.)
+Since the inception of the archive in 2008, Duffy’s work has been exhibited in museums and galleries worldwide and is highly collectible.
+Recently he was voted one of the 100 most influential photographers of all time and well thought of as a ‘photographer’s photographer.

 • Museo Nazionale Alinari della Fotografia, Florence, IT